ProtonMail/WebClients/packages/styles/_posts/2019-05-02-theming-section-css-custom-properties-dropdowns.markdown

 ## Misc

-- remove IE11 support for space bar (fuck off inline-styles 🎉 )
+- remove inline-styles for space bar (this is bad)
 - removed 'unsafe-inline' for CSS for design system website 🎉
 - we’re back to 100% at Dareboost tests 🎉🎉